OUR VIEW: Standing at the crossroads of old year and the new

 Happy new year, one and all.

-Owatonna People’s Press editorials are the opinion of the Press editorial board.
-Other editorials, columns, letters and cartoons appearing on this page are the opinions of the authors and artists and not necessarily the People’s Press.
+Waseca County News editorials are the opinion of the County News editorial board.
+Other editorials, columns, letters and cartoons appearing on this page are the opinions of the authors and artists and not necessarily the County News.